 Number 158 Tenby & Pembroke Map covers South Pembrokeshire.

-For St Brides beach, the Rebecca Riots, the last invasion of Britain, lime kilns, Pembrokeshire cottages and much more.
+For More Cycling in Pembrokeshire - St Brides beach, the Rebecca Riots, the last invasion of Britain, lime kilns, Pembrokeshire cottages and much much more.